 In Google’s Project Oxygen rigorous, data-driven analysis, the results showed that the best managers are good coaches.
-Good managers were associated not only with good team performance but high employee satisfaction as well.
+Good managers were associated not only with solid team performance but high employee satisfaction too.

 Some leaders might worry that telling staff members hard truths about their performance might lead to discontent in the workforce, but the Google study shows that’s not necessarily true.

-Of course, customer service agents who are struggling can definitely benefit from coaching and the right coaching methods for customer service can help your organization adapt to changing goals and priorities.
+Of course, customer service agents who are struggling can definitely benefit from coaching, and call center coaching best practices can help your organization adapt to changing goals and priorities.

 In today’s business climate, with new disruptors introduced every year, the ability to change with the market is a huge advantage.
-Implement some of these coaching methods for customer service and give your business the edge that it needs.
+Implement some of these methods to give your business that critical edge.

 1. Cultivate strong relationships